 • Let you grind without getting debris in your eyes.

-When it comes to welding helmets there are two main types of helmets auto dark and non-auto dark helmets.
+When it comes to welding helmets, there are two main types: auto-dark and non-auto-dark helmets.

-A non-autobraking helmet has a dark shield in it that always stays dark and the only way you can see through the helmet is when you are welding.
+A non-autobraking helmet has a dark shield that always stays dark, and the only way you can see through the helmet is when you are welding.
 This is the way I started welding.

 #4 Welding Sleeves

 Welding sleeves are another tool you’ll want to have with you.
-As you can tell a lot of these first few tools are mostly protection tools, but protection is a big part of welding.
+As you can tell, many of these first few tools are mostly protection tools, but protection is a big part of welding.

-Welding sleeves are designed to protect your arms from getting burnt from the heat and spatter produced from the weld.
+Welding sleeves protect your arms from getting burnt by the heat and spatter produced by the weld.

-They also protect your clothes from getting burned up since they are made out of cloth which is mostly fire retardant.
+They also protect your clothes from getting burned up since they are made of mostly fire-retardant cloth.

 #5 Welding Beanie

-Like welding sleeves, a welding beanie is designed to protect your head from spattering burns.
+Like welding sleeves, a welding beanie protects your head from spattering burns.

-However, with it comes to welding beanies I like the ones that have a bill on them.
-A beanie with a bill is meant to be worn backward like a fire hat to protect you from spattering going down your back.
+However, I like those with a bill on them when it comes to welding beanies.
+A beanie with a bill is meant to be worn backward like a fire hat to protect you from spattering down your back.

 #6 Welding Jacket or Apron

 The final protection tool is a welding jacket or welding apron.
 This tool is meant to protect your chest from welding.
-Your hands, face, and chest are going to be the closest to the weld.
+Your hands, face, and chest will be the closest to the weld.

-To protect your chest a welding jacket or apron is the best option here.
-I’ve seen a lot of different kinds of these from leather to cloth jackets.
+A welding jacket or apron is the best option to protect your chest.
+I’ve seen a lot of different kinds of these, from leather to cloth jackets.

-I personally like cloth jackets better than leather because its a lot heavier and much hotter in the summertime to wear.
+I like cloth jackets better than leather because they are much heavier and hotter in the summertime.

 #7 Welding Pliers